IBM/example-health-jee-openshift/README.md

    docker push YOURACCOUNT/summit-api:1
    ```

-10. Edit the file `summit-api/deploy-summit-api.yaml` to change the `image` key to your docker image.
+9. Edit the file `summit-api/kubernetes-openshift.yaml` to change the `image` key to your docker image.

-11. Set the secret values for your MySQL cloud deployment  in the `create-secrets.sh` script.
+10. Edsit the secret values for your MySQL cloud deployment in the `create-secrets.sh` script.
+All the necesssary values can be found in the IBM Cloud MySQL service credentials page:

 ![memory](screenshots/mysql.png)